Living Shangri-La

-Living Shangri-La is a mixed-use skyscraper in downtown Vancouver, British Columbia, Canada, and is the tallest building in the city and province.
+Living Shangri-La is a mixed-use skyscraper in downtown Vancouver, British Columbia, Canada.
+It is the tallest building in the city proper, though not in the metro area, as Two Gilmore Place in Burnaby is taller as of its completion in 2024.
 The 62-storey Shangri-La tower contains a 5-star hotel and its offices on the first 15 floors, with condominium apartment units occupying the rest of the tower.
 The building's podium complex also includes a spa, Urban Fare specialty grocery store, a Vancouver Art Gallery public display, and a curated public sculpture garden.
 The high-rise stands 200.86 m tall and there is a private roof garden on floor 61.
-It is the 44th tallest building in Canada.

 As part of the development deal, the Coastal Church, built in 1919 and located at the west end of the site, underwent a $4.4 million restoration.

 Hotel

 The Shangri-La Hotel Vancouver is a full-service hotel that is part of the building.
 It is a member of the Shangri-La Hotels and Resorts chain, and is Shangri-La's first North American property.
 The hotel occupies floors Ground to 15 with 119 rooms (including a presidential suite on the 15th floor).
 There is no 4th or 13th floor.
 The hotel includes 5-star services such as restaurants, shops, and Chi The Spa at Shangri-La.
+As of July 1st, 2025, the property is no longer operating under the SHangri-La title and has since transitioned into the Hyatt Vancouver Downtown Alberni, the fifth Hyatt in British Columbia, with plans to become a Park Hyatt in late 2026 following a multi-million dollar renovation.

 Residences

-Living Shangri-La also contains 307 residential units, consisting of 234 general live-work homes on floors 16 to 43 and 63 private access residential units on floors 44–60 with three penthouses on floor 61.
+Living Shangri-La also contains 307 residential units, consisting of 234 general live-work homes on floors 16 to 43 and 63 private access residential units on floors 44–60 with two duplex penthouses on floors 61/62.
 The condominium units are accessible from the entrance at 1128 West Georgia Street and 1111 Alberni Street.